skunkteam/types/README.md

 Note that `Name` does not complain about a missing `middle` property (because that property is optional).

 By default, `object` validators strip unknown properties.
-In a future version, that will be configurable.
+In a future version, this behavior will be configurable.

 ```typescript
 Name({ first: 'first', last: 'last', middle: 'middle', title: 'title' });